sdeevanapalli/BunnyBounce/README.md

-# Terminal Game
+# Terminal Game 🐰🥕

-This is a simple terminal-based game implemented in Python using the `curses` library.
+Welcome to the Terminal Game, where you guide a rabbit through a maze to collect carrots! 🌟

 ## How to Run

-To run the game, follow these steps:
+To embark on this adventure, follow these steps:

 1. Clone the repository to your local machine: